CutlerSheridan/bookshelf/README.md

 # A bookshelf

 ##### TO-DO NEXT
-- start with x(3?) shelves then add more as needed
+- add top menu bar (fixed?)
+- add "add book" button
+- add placeholder for "sort" button

 - fuck should i just redo all the shelves with flex or is it worth the facility of having the shelf underlines in their proper, exact places?

 ##### TO-DO LATER
+- start with x(3?) shelves then add more as needed
 - add hover button to toggle .read vs. .not-read
 - add hover button to remove from bookshelf
 - figure out why the books will go like 6px into the right padding